hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

         n_steps=10000,
     )

-While the above procedure is alreaady simple and easy-to-use, we also provide :class:`TrainCandidatePolicies` as a meta class to further smoothen the ORL procedure with various algorithms.
+While the above procedure is already simple and easy to use, we also provide :class:`TrainCandidatePolicies` as a meta class to further smoothen the ORL procedure with various algorithms.

 .. code-block:: python